feydan/python-mongo-example/README.md

     1. You may want to use virtualenv to create a separate python environment
     2. `pip install -r requirements.txt`

-I've tested this script in python 3.7.
+I've tested these scripts in python 3.7.
 I'm not sure if it works in other versions.

 ## Installation
 `docker-compose up`